microsoft/vscode-docs/docs/java/java-build.md

   <source src="/docs/java/java-build/gradle-tasks.mp4" type="video/mp4">
 </video>

-When there are a lot of Gradle tasks in the workspace, it would be a little hard to find a specific task, the extension offers `Pinned Tasks` view to help you pin your favorite tasks so that you can easily find them in a separate view.
-You can also see the recently run tasks in the `Recent Tasks` view.
+When there are a lot of Gradle tasks in the workspace, it might be hard to find a specific task, the extension offers `Pinned Tasks` view to help you pin your favorite tasks so that you can easily find them in a separate view.
+You can also see recent executed tasks in the `Recent Tasks` view.

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-build/gradle-pinned-recent-tasks.mp4" type="video/mp4">